-The sheer volume of logistical distribution infrastructure accessible to Paducah businesses is unparalleled in the region and unique in the nation.
-Our businesses benefit from a truly multi-modal environment, meaning they can reliably receive and ship goods and products easily by river, rail, interstate and air.
+The sheer volume of logistical distribution infrastructure accessible to Paducah businesses is unparalleled in the region and unique to our nation.
+Our businesses benefit from a truly multi-modal environment, meaning they can effectively and efficiently receive and ship goods and products easily by river, rail, interstate, and air.
 The businesses advantages of this infrastructure are unlimited and truly without compare.

 Paducah is at the center of waterways linking Pittsburgh, Mobile, the Gulf of Mexico, New Orleans, St. Louis and Minneapolis/St. Paul.
 Only New Orleans, with its ships, tugboats and petrochemical industry, has a bigger inland river presence.

 With access to four navigable rivers, Paducah is considered a national hub for river transport.
 Worthy of such a title, the Paducah-McCracken County Riverport Authority is the only port facility that is located where four major eastern rivers converge in America’s heartland.
 Located at the confluence of the Tennessee-Tombigbee Waterway, the Ohio River and the Cumberland River, the Port is less than 50 miles from the Mississippi River.
 A premier facility, it is the only inland port that provides a direct connection from the heartland to both New Orleans and Mobile.

 Paducah shares the Ohio River with Louisville, Ky., Cincinnati, Ohio and Pittsburgh, Pa. and the Tennessee and Cumberland River with major southern markets such as Nashville, Chattanooga and Knoxville, Tn. and Florence and Huntsville, Ala.

 - 2,300 feet of Tennessee River frontage

 - Located at the confluence of the Ohio, Tennessee and Cumberland rivers

 - Less than 50 miles from the Mississippi River